yFiLES/kth/README.md

 ### Usage
 ------------
-import kth.keyfi as kf
+import keyfi as kf

-import kth.canteraKTH as ckth
+import canteraKTH as ckth